Jacob D. Cox: Liberal Republican revolt (1870–1872)

 Dissatisfaction over the Grant administration, his appointments of family and friends, corruption at the New York Customs House, and his attempt to annex Santo Domingo, led many reformers to seek new leadership.
 Grant's prosecution of the Ku Klux Klan alienated a fraction of former Republican allies, who believed civil service reform should have priority over civil rights of blacks.
 In 1870, Senator Carl Schurz of Missouri, a German immigrant, bolted from the regular Republican Party.
 After Cox resigned office the same year, many reformers believed that Grant was incapable of reforming civil service.
 Grant, however, had yet not given up on civil service reform and he created the Civil Service Commission, authorized and funded by Congress, whose rules would be effective January 1, 1872.
 Grant appointed reformer and Harper's Weekly editor George William Curtis to head the commission.
-Grant appointment Columbus Delano, Grant's third cousin and replacement of Cox, however, exempted the Interior Department from the commission's rules, later saying the department was too large for compliance.
+Grant appointee Columbus Delano, Grant's third cousin and replacement of Cox, however, exempted the Interior Department from the commission's rules, later saying the department was too large for compliance.

 In March 1871, a disgruntled Cox organized a breakaway nucleus of reforming Republicans in Cincinnati, when 100 Republicans signed a pact, separating themselves from the regular Republican Party, calling themselves Liberal Republicans.
 Schurz, now considered a Liberal Republican ringleader, advocated full amnesty for former Confederates.
 The new party demanded "civil service reform, sound money, low tariffs, and state's rights."
 Meeting on May 1, 1872, at their convention held in Cincinnati, the Liberal Republicans nominated New York Tribune editor Horace Greeley for President of the United States.
 Cox had been mentioned for the presidency, but he was not put on the ballot.
 Reformers had favored Charles Francis Adams for president and he was put on the ballot, but he could not obtain enough votes to capture the nomination.
-Cox was against Greeley's nomination and withdrew his support for the Liberal Republican Revolt.
+Cox was against Greeley's nomination and withdrew his support for the Liberal Republican revolt.
 Greeley, in effect, took the campaign from reformers, attacking Grant's Reconstruction policy, rather than making reform the primary goal.
-Grant, who was renominated by the regular Republican Party, easily won reelection over Greeley having captured 56% of the popular vote.
+Grant, who was renominated by the regular Republican Party, easily won reelection over Greeley, having captured 56% of the popular vote.

 Cox was considered as a U.S. Senate candidate in the 1872 election, but the Ohio legislature selected a more pro-civil rights Republican.
 At this time U.S. Senators were chosen by state legislatures rather than by popular vote.